DESIGNED TO THRILL

 The driver’s choice

 The V40 R-Design is for those that love to drive.
-A range of distinctive design details enhance the car’s striking and sporty road presence.
-It’s an expression that catches the eye from every angle and hints at the promise of an energetic drive.
-Supportive R-Design seats and bespoke interior trim set the tone for a car that has dynamic appeal at its core.
+A range of distinctive design details enhance the car’s road presence, and express its sporty character.
+Supportive R-Design seats and bespoke interior trim confirm that this is a car with driving appeal at its core.

 |Build your V40 R-Design|